 [Question 1] Provide feedback whether monitoring within a given discovery burst transmission window all candidate SS/PBCH block indexes corresponding to the same SS/PBCH block index is mandatory for UEs.

 [RAN1 answer] During RAN1 discussion, we did not reach consensus on how to set N1 and N2 values.
 However, it is RAN1 understanding that RAN4 may choose not to define different RLM/RRM performance requirements corresponding to different N1/N2 capabilities.
-Hence, assuming a single RLM/RRM performance requirement, the introduction of N1/N2 UE capabilities is not necessary.
+Hence, assuming a single RLM/RRM performance requirement, the introduction of N1/N2 UE capabilities signalling is not necessary.
 It is RAN1 understanding that how many candidate SS/PBCH block indexes corresponding to the same SS/PBCH block index the UE should monitor in a given discovery burst transmission window can be left as UE implementation, as long as the single RLM/RRM performance requirement is met.

-As a consequence, RAN1 has agreed that from RAN1 perspective, N1 and N2 should not be defined as UE capabilities.
+As a consequence, RAN1 has agreed that from RAN1 perspective, N1 and N2 should not be defined as UE capabilities signalling.

 [Question 2] Provide feedback on the values of N1 and N2, considering the impact on the network performance if UEs are not monitoring all candidate positions.